Kanuriganesh/agecal/README.md

 # Age Calculator Web App

-This is a simple responsive web application that calculates the age (in years, months, and days) based on the selected Date of Birth.
+This is a simple responsive web application that calculates the age (in years, months, and days) based on the selected Date of Birth

 ## 🧮 Features